top of page

 4. The artist or maker of each piece

-5. Deadline for your appraisal, if applicable.
+5. Court-provided deadline for your appraisal, if applicable.

 Senior Appraiser: Ann Attal